RandomHashTags/destiny/README.md

 ### Dynamic

-Depends on how much dynamic content you add, but initial testing compared to a Static response peforms about the same, but usually costs a few microseconds more (~10-50).
+Depends on how much dynamic content you add, but initial testing compared to a Static response performs about the same, but usually costs a few microseconds more (~10-50).
 I am actively researching and testing improvements.

 ### Conclusion